Queensgate Peterborough: History

 In 2015, a detailed planning application for a £30 million enhancement of the centre was submitted to Peterborough City Council by new owners Invesco and its managers Lendlease.
 The plan was to create a 77,000 square feet (7,153 m2) extension in partnership with John Lewis, which has since permanently closed.
 The development is to include a restaurant hub and a multi-screen digital cinema.
 Planning permission has been granted and work is scheduled to start in 2019; tenders for the cinema and the food hall have been allocated.

 In early 2020 McLaren Construction Group landed the contract to build the 77,000sqft extension, work quickly began on the site compounds which resulted in half of the bus station being closed temporarily and relocated to the Coach Park just behind The Brewery Tap.
 Before work could fully get underway due to the Coronavirus Pandemic work ground to a halt whilst everyone in the building trade found out where they stood, after guidelines and measures were put in place work quickly resumed on site with cranes and scaffolding being erected to provide material and personnel access to the roof.
-In preparation of the extension John Lewis carried out a £21 Million refurbishment project on their anchor store in the centre, part of their project involved giving up around 60,000 square foot of retail space to make way for the construction for four new retail units, three of which will have two floors.
+In preparation of the extension John Lewis carried out a £21 million refurbishment project on their anchor store in the centre, part of their project involved giving up around 60,000 square foot of retail space to make way for the construction for four new retail units, three of which will have two floors.

+In April 2021, John Lewis announced that they would not be reopening their Peterborough Queensgate store following its closure during the COVID-19 lockdown in the United Kingdom.
+Despite numerous officials campaigning for the store to remain open, John Lewis took the decision to cancel its retail license with Peterborough City Council and ceased its existence in Peterborough since the store opened in the 1980s.

-Next has expressed an interest in moving into one of the store which is rumoured to be a 32,000 sqft retail unit directly opposite H&M, however Next closed it Queensgate store in April 2021, and is unlikely to consider a return to the centre.
+Next expressed an interest in moving into one of the store which was rumoured to be a 32,000 sqft retail unit directly opposite H&M, however Next closed its Queensgate store in April 2021, and is unlikely to consider a return to the centre.
 TK Maxx have announced they will be giving up their current store in Bridge Street to move into a vacant unit, on the Upper Ground Floor of the Central Square.

+Since the reopening of Queensgate Shopping Centre following the pandemic the centre has seen various changes, with the welcoming of Black Sheep Coffee, Rich & Famous, as well as Sostrene Green submitting building control to Peterborough City Council to refurbish the former Joule's store which closed in December 2022.